Pensions (Amendment) Bill [HL]

 Groups Affected

-- Pension scheme members: Could benefit from higher compensation in case of scheme failure (due to removal of the cap).
+- Pension scheme members: Could benefit from higher compensation payouts in the event of a pension scheme failure (removal of PPF cap).

-- Shareholders: May experience some limitations on dividend payouts due to the added approval process.
+- Public company shareholders: May experience limitations on dividend payouts due to the requirement for trustee and regulator approval.

 Powered by nyModel